 In August 2016, the FASB issued ASU 2016-15, Statement of Cash Flows (Topic 230), Classification of Certain Cash Receipts and Cash Payments ("ASU 2016-15"), which is intended to reduce the existing diversity in practice in how certain cash receipts and cash payments are presented and classified in the statement of cash flows.
 The guidance is effective for annual periods beginning after December 15, 2017, and interim periods therein.
 Early adoption is permitted.
-Management is currently evaluating the impact ASU 2016-15 will have on the Company's consolidated financial statements and disclosures.
+Management has assessed these changes and does not believe they would have a material impact on the Company's consolidated financial statements and disclosures.